Issue Date:July 29, 2022

 8. This requirement is communicated to its upstream supplier.

-Risk Evaluation
+Risk Assessment

 Target Strategy Performance

-• Prevented supply disruption
+• Prevent supply disruption

-• Improved supply performance and responsiveness
+• Improve supply performance and resilience

-【Visual Solutions Business Group】
+Visual Solutions Business Group

-• All suppliers maintained normal production.
+• All suppliers have maintained stable production.

-Education and Training
+Training

 Green Product Management System (GPMS)

-Supplier AEO Trade Security Training Conference
+AEO Trade Security Training Conference for Suppliers

 Annual Supplier Conference & ESG Lectures